 Unlike the Langstroth, this hive doesn’t use frames, just a strip of wood known as a top bar.

-Every build is different so there is no stardard for a top bar hive.
+Every DIY Beehive is different so there is no standard for a top bar hive.
 It’s ideal for the hobbyist because opening up this hive causes minimum disruption to the bees.

 Honey production isn’t very high, but you can get enough to get by.
 Most people build their own and maintenance is minimal so it won’t take too much of your time.